hsnborn22/C-json/README.md

 # C-json
-A C json parser written from scratch
+Trying to write a functioning C json parser from scratch in as few lines of code as possible.